HowTo: Node Red / FritzBox – Show call notification

 Install FritzBox node

-In order for NodeRed to communicate with your FritzBox, you need to install the node "node-red-contrib-fritz".
+To enable NodeRed to communicate with your FritzBox you have to install the node "node-red-contrib-fritz".
 How to install nodes is described in the article NodeRed – Install new nodes described.

 Enter FritzBox node configuration